le11evan/react_calculator/README.md

 # How to Contribute
 Video on how to clone react apps from Github: https://www.youtube.com/watch?v=i8KuDon82KM&ab_channel=h3webdevtuts

+Once you have the project on your computer, just make necessary changes, and make a pull request!

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).